zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.3 revision 9 active-X
+Version 9.3 revision 10 active-X

-Improve editor's color on code algorithm to use multiline strings in braces { } inside expressions.
-Also there is a check on numerical literals for floating point with exponet part, as we type (check for second dot).

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate